honestbleeps/BabelExt/README.md

-### NOTE: If you've just stumbled across this repo for some reason, it's not ready yet. ;-) ###

 ### What is BabelExt? ###

-BabelExt is a library (or perhaps more of a boilerplate) meant to simplify the development of cross-browser extensions for the following browsers:
+BabelExt is a library (or perhaps more of a boilerplate) meant to simplify the development of cross-browser "userscript" style extensions for the following browsers:

 - Chrome
 - Firefox